janosh/matbench-discovery/site/src/routes/preprint/+page.md

 > This figure highlights how different models perform better or worse depending on the length of the discovery campaign.
 > The UIP models (CHGNet, M3GNet, MACE) are seen to offer significantly improved precision on shorter campaigns as they are less prone to early false positive predictions.

-has models rank materials by model-predicted hull distance from most to least stable; materials furthest below the known hull at the top, materials right on the hull at the bottom.
+@Fig:cumulative-precision-recall has models rank materials by model-predicted hull distance from most to least stable; materials furthest below the known hull at the top, materials right on the hull at the bottom.
 For each model, we iterate through that list and calculate at each step the precision and recall of correctly identified stable materials.
 This simulates exactly how these models would be used in a prospective materials discovery campaign and reveals how a model's performance changes as a function of the discovery campaign length.
 As a practitioner, you have a certain amount of resources available to validate model predictions.
 These curves allow you to read off the best model given these conditions and based on the optimal trade-off between fewer false positives (precision) or fewer negatives (recall) for the discovery task at hand.
 In this case, it so happens that CHGNet achieves the highest precision _and_ recall at any number of screened materials.